Python

 Conda is a cross-platform package and environment management system, which can provide alternate python versions than distributed centrally, and is more-suitable for managing packages which include non-python dependencies.

-Python 2 is also available, but is no longer an officially supported version of python.
+On the ppc64le nodes/partitions Python 2 is also available, but is no longer an officially supported version of python.
 If you are still using python 2, upgrade to python 3 as soon as possible.

 If you wish to use non-conda python, you should use virtual environments to isolate your python environment(s) from the system-wide environment.
 This will allow you to install your own python dependencies via pip.